juanghurtado/redirect-rest/README.md

 ## Acknowledgments

 The original idea behind *redirect-rest* was by [@drmillan](http://github.com/drmillan).
-He was planning on doing something much more simple, and written in some archaic and obscure language as PHP.
+He was planning on doing something much more simple, and written in some archaic and obscure language such as PHP.

 I couldn't allow that `\_(ʘ_ʘ)_/`